 Spring semester: Pneumatology, the doctrine of the Holy Spirit, including His Person and His work in all ages.
 Prescribed, third year, two hours both semesters.
-Professor Walvoord, fall semester; Professor Walvoord, spring semester.
-Taught by Dr. Ryrie, spring 1957.
+Professor Witmer, fall semester; Professor Ryrie, spring semester.

 109. APOLOGETICS.
 General introduction to the subject, with the main thesis: Scripture, the inspired revelation of God.
 The modern problems of the speculative theories of science, philosophy, and liberalism are given major consideration.
-Prescribed, second year, spring semester, two hours.
+Prescribed, third year, spring semester, two hours.
 Professor Witmer.